adrienbrunet/adrienbrunet.github.io/_posts/2016-10-20-battle-test-your-code.md

 If you like this introduction to Hypothesis, check their [documentation](https://hypothesis.readthedocs.io/en/latest/quickstart.html 'Hypothesis documentation'), you have a lot more than what I exposed here (for example, stateful testing is appealing).

+Wants more?
+Here is a [djangocon talk on Hypothesis](https://vimeo.com/134190370).

 Cheers :beer: